 We recommend products we would use ourselves and all opinions expressed here are our own.
 This post may contain affiliate links, which means we might make a small commission at no extra cost to you.
 This helps us keep the blog running.
 See our full disclosure here.

-Beetroot Brilliance: Unveiling Creative Ways to Transform Leftover Beets into Culinary Delights
+Creative Ways to Transform Leftover Beets

-Seasonality, Cooking and Storage of Beetroot
+Seasonality, Cooking, and Storage of Beets

 Beetroot shines in cooler months, typically harvested in late summer through winter.
 When selecting them, seek firm bulbs with fresh, leafy greens.
 Store unwashed, removing the greens to retain freshness, in the refrigerator for up to two weeks.